Jungle Flyfishing Gear Guide

 I’m less picky on reels than I am with rods and lines.
 I will say that my older 10 wt reel had its drag max’d with Payara ripping line down a rapid!
 I upgraded to the Lamson Litespeed M, a top of the line saltwater reel, which has been much more effective.
 Payara’s strength is incredible and having a reel to handle that power is crucial.
 If they can get going full speed down a class IV rapid, you can get in trouble quick!
 Come prepared and put 60-80lb backing on these reels.

 For Peacock Bass and Dorado I definitely have a favorite.
-Lamson Remix S size -9+!
+Lamson Remix S size -9+ for budget or Lamson Centerfire 10 as a premium reel with Saltwater components.
 Usually I don’t use my reel as much with these fish.
 You have to horse them a bit once they first hit if they are near structure so I rarely spend much time on the reel and would rather invest in multiple line combinations.
-So the Lamson Remix S 3-pack is the best value for dang good quality.
+So the Lamson Remix S is the best value for dang good quality.

 FLY LINES